jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 `
 ```

-If we take a look at those elements in the `Elements` Tab in in DevTool we will see that the class names begin with `sc-` and then end with a mix of difference characters.
+If we take a look at those elements in the `Elements` Tab of DevTools we will see that the class names begin with `sc-` and then end with a mix of difference characters.

 <img src="https://i.imgur.com/BDJ3rOR.png" />

 ### Conditional Logic
-Just as we did with inline styles we can use conditional logic to determine which css values be assigned to a component.
-Conditional logic can be added in a vew ways:
+Just as we did with inline styles we can use conditional logic to determine which css values are assigned to a style.

+Conditional logic can be added in the following ways:

-- a sinlge ternary operator
+- a single ternary operator
-- a callback function based on a style component specific prop
+- a callback function based on `prop` passed to the styled component

 #### Ternary Operator
-Being that were using `back ticks` when creating the component we must include `${}` when running the evaluation.

 Let's try and set the color based on passing in a `primary` prop.
-This requires that the parent element pass down the prop as well.
+This requires that the parent element pass down the props to this component.

+Being that were using `string template literals` when creating the component we must include `${}` when referencing variables.

 ```js
 const Button = styled.button`